UVADS/DS-3001/04_knitr_Comms/knitr_lab.md

 8. Publish the results to Rpubs

-9. Submit the link from Rpubs and the code file to collab - individually
+9. Submit the link from Rpubs, the HTML file, images used and the code file to collab - individually